Ace your TExES

 Coordinating

 Board (THECB).
-The traditional path for earning a teaching certificate in Texas as an
+The traditional path for earning a teaching certificate in Texas as

 undergraduate includes: